-In 2012, the world saw the first open field release of a genetically engineered mosquito in association with a project aimed at suppressing dengue fever.
+In 2011, the world saw the first open field release of a genetically engineered mosquito in association with a project aimed at suppressing dengue fever.
 How will societies and environments react to this new technology?
 And, what implications will these reactions have for ongoing research and application?
 The history of genetically modified organisms (GMOs) offers ambiguous answers to these questions.
 Insulin, produced by genetically engineered microbes, appears to have been universally embraced.
-Other products, such as transgenic crops, have been controversial enough to garner political protest and change the tenor of relations within and between their associated commercial and academic scientific communities.
+Other products, such as transgenic crops like Bt cotton and GM corn, have been controversial enough to garner political protest and change the tenor of relations within and between their associated commercial and academic scientific communities.

 The Challenge and Goals